lalrpop/lalrpop/doc/src/lexer_tutorial/002_raw_delimited_content.md

 ```

 However, depending on your data model, this is not quite right.
 In particular:
-the string is produced still has the escaping backslashes embedded in it.
+the produced string still has the escaping backslashes embedded in it.

 As a concrete example, with the above definition for `Lit`, this test: